Economic history of the United States: Colonial economy

 The colonial economy of what would become the United States was pre-industrial, primarily characterized by subsistence farming.
-Farm households also were engaged in handicraft production, mostly for home consumption, but with some goods sold, mainly gold.
+Farm households also were engaged in handicraft production, mostly for home consumption, but with some goods sold.
 The colonial economy had an abundance of land and natural resources, and a severe scarcity of labor.
 This was the opposite of Europe and attracted immigrants despite the high death rate caused by New World diseases.
 From 1700 to 1774, the output of the thirteen colonies increased 12-fold, giving the colonies an economy about 30% the size of Britain's at the time of independence.

 Population growth was responsible for over three-quarters of the economic growth of the British American colonies.
 The free white population had the highest standard of living in the world.
-There was very little change in productivity and little in the way of introduction of new goods and services.
+There was little change in productivity and little in the way of introduction of new goods and services.
 Under the mercantilist system, Britain restricted the products that could be made in the colonies, and imposed high protective tariffs and other restrictions on trade outside the British Empire.

 The market economy was based on extracting and processing natural resources and agricultural products for local consumption, such as mining, gristmills and sawmills, and the export of agricultural products.
 The most important agricultural exports were raw and processed feed grains (wheat, Indian corn, rice, bread and flour) and tobacco.
 Tobacco was a major crop in the Chesapeake Colonies and rice a major crop in South Carolina.
 Dried and salted fish was also a significant export.
 North Carolina was the leading producer of naval stores, which included turpentine (used for lamps), rosin (candles and soap), tar (rope and wood preservative) and pitch (ships' hulls).
 Another export was potash, which was derived from hardwood ashes and was used as a fertilizer and for making soap and glass.